durasj/chipsandcode/src/routes/sideB.md

 <!-- Three-way Or -->

-{% EmbeddedHardwareIDE id="iFz2lLJM35-c3hzwKemsHQ7xY0aCyqXS" /%}
+{% EmbeddedStartingFiles name="ThreeWayOr" id="iFz2lLJM35-c3hzwKemsHQ7xY0aCyqXS" /%}

 You are all done on this page!
-It is time to [rate your experience](https://docs.google.com/forms/d/e/1FAIpQLSenuIHELBUYrm86NPks-Bs3YfW3j9FJ-YbaDOTkvrRFCDWZ2A/viewform?usp=sf_link).
+It is time to [rate your experience](https://docs.google.com/forms/d/e/1FAIpQLSfyzGfjmGEtVHGNTgbjYvpY-r8ssu-XkHGUBlSfhQlP6XXYww/viewform?usp=sf_link).